“Don’t judge yourself by what others did to you.”

 The feelings you are having are quite common.
-You were controlled and manipulated and forced to gain his permission for everything that you did.
+From what you’ve shared with me via email, you were controlled, manipulated, and forced to gain your partner’s permission for everything that you did.
 Even small things like how you wore your makeup, how you dressed, whether or not you could have friends, whether you could work outside the home, what you and your children ate for dinner, even which thoughts you were allowed to have…you had to do everything his way or there were consequences.

 Free from the Past

 Subconsciously, you feel as if he still holds the power and that you need his permission to move on.
 Without it, you feel stuck.
-That’s exactly how he wanted you to feel during the relationship, and afterwards.
+That’s exactly how he wants you to feel.
 Narcissists know what they are doing.
 They know that in the event the relationship ends, you will still look to them for validation for EVERYTHING.
-Since they’re no longer around, you wander the earth like the Walking Dead.
-Remember how your friends and family kept telling you that you are smart, successful, attractive, yet you didn’t believe any of it unless you heard it from your abuser?
+Since he’s no longer around, you wander the earth like the Walking Dead.
+Although your friends and family keep telling you that you are smart, successful, attractive, yet you didn’t believe any of it because you didn’t hear it from your abuser.
 That’s a sign you’ve been emotionally manipulated.

 I often refer to the psychological tactics of the Narcissist being similar to those of prison guards.
-It’s not a metaphor, it’s not an analogy, and it’s not symbolic.
+It’s not an analogy.
 Narcissists DO use the same mental brainwashing as prison guards.
 If you were to research the long-term effects of prisoners who were subjected to this type of abuse, you would find that they lost hope, too.
-Sadly, many prisoners went into a corner and died just from the sheer lack of hope.
+Sadly, many prisoners went into a corner and died from the sheer lack of hope.
 They gave up.
 Even the ones who were freed felt like they were still in a prison.
 That’s what has happened to you.

 Only YOU Can Set Yourself Free